OliverHuston/SquishableQuest2024/README.md

 	- stat display backdrop turned into a still image for optimization

 ## Known Bugs
-	- often unusual paths generated when moving around a character; the move expense seems nonetheless to be accurate?
+	- sometimes does not take the diagonal when moving around characters, resulting in an extra move expenditure
 	- rarely move does not occur and character gets stuck
-	- problems moving esp when more rooms in play
+	- enemy models will move off map

 ## Safety Code to add
 	- move anim should end/timeout after a certain amount of time to prevent characters from getting stuck